Gabrielle Trainor, Non-Executive Director & Advisor

-Gabrielle Trainor AO is a non-executive director and advisor whose experience covers over twenty years on boards in the public and private sectors ranging from infrastructure, urban development, public transport, tourism, construction and mining contracting, hospitality, to sports, arts and culture and indigenous advancement and welfare.
+Gabrielle Trainor is a non-executive director and advisor whose experience covers over 25 years on boards in the public and private sectors ranging from infrastructure, financial services, transport and urban development to sports, arts and culture and the empowerment of Aboriginal and Torres Strait Islander people.